xizon/Uix-Page-Builder/readme.txt

 == Description ==

 Uix Page Builder is a design system that it is simple content creation interface.
 The currently available default elements: `parallax`, `google maps`,  `pricing table`, `features boxes`, `testimonials carousel`, `team`, `list of clients`, `accordion`, `tabs`, `author card`, `contact form` and `portfolio`.
 To be continued.

+You may add a new page with Uix Page Builder to your WordPress site, find the <strong>Pages</strong> menu in the WordPress Dashboard Navigation menu.
+Click <strong>Add new</strong>.
+The <strong>"Uix Page Builder Attributes"</strong> section applies page builder templates to your new page.

 https://www.youtube.com/watch?v=uceBXY-45V4

+= Displaying on Front-end Pages =

+Embed a shortcode into the editor of any post, page, or custom post type.
+Use `[uix_pb_sections]` to add it to your Post, Widgets or Page content.

 = Features =

-* Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
 * Support to save custom templates and export templates.
 * Support a key to add anchor links based Uix Page Builder to your navigation.
 Visit the Menus page (Appearance &laquo; Menus), choose items like "Uix Page Builder Anchor Links", from the left column to add to the menu.
-* It is s easy to bind specific WordPress themes you want.
 * Simple operation window, support loop list items.
+* Simple operation window, support loop list items.
+* Customizable core style sheets.

+= Advanced Customization (Optional) =

+> Refer to the default provided by the custom files in folders ( <strong>"uix-page-builder/uix-page-builder-sections/"</strong> and <strong>"uix-page-builder/theme_templates/"</strong> ).

+* Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
 * Allows you to customize front-end templates and publish multiple pages based Uix Page Builder.
 * Allows completely customize your '.css', '.php', '.js', 'image' files for your builder structure, please refer to the usage.

-> Note: Currently there is no detailed custom development documentation, can only refer to the default provided by the custom files in folders ( <strong>"uix-page-builder/uix-page-builder-sections/"</strong> and <strong>"uix-page-builder/theme_templates/"</strong> ).